 Another good way of adding protein to one’s diet is by eating beans and grains.
 One does not need to eat legumes (beans and peas) and grains at the same meal in order to obtain a ‘complete’ protein.
 Animal proteins are called ‘complete proteins’ because they contain all of the essential amino acids that humans require (‘essential’ meaning they must be acquired from the diet).
 Soya protein (i.e. soybeans, tofu, soya milk) is also a ‘complete protein’ due to the fact that it contains appreciable amounts of essential amino acids.
 However, most plant foods contain ‘incomplete proteins’ because they are low in one or more of the essential human amino acids.
 For example, legumes have low levels of an essential amino acid called methionine; cereals and grains have low levels of a different essential amino acid called lysine.
 The combination of a legume with a grain will produce a complete protein, but they do not always need to be eaten at the same meal.
 This is because the amino acids are circulated in the blood for several hours after a meal.
 When the next meal is eaten, as long as it provides the complementary amino acids, then the body will be able to make complete proteins for numerous functions, such as the manufacture of muscle.

 By adhering to much of what has been documented here, you will find that within 2 to 3 months your general health will improve.
 These recommendations are incomplete without also increasing water consumption, making time for stretching and exercise and building relaxation of some kind into your daily routine.
-Sleep is also the bedrock of good physical and mental health (see Quick Facts – The Pineal Gland and Melatonin and The Secret of Sleep).
-For further recommendations, also see A Prescription for Health.
+Sleep is also the bedrock of good physical and mental health.